-We specialize in research and evidence-based practices for bringing about reconciliation to conflict and disharmony between individuals and within organizations and communities.
-We offer training utilizing the peacemaking circle process, theories of nonviolence, and other restorative practices to bring about peace, harmony, and balance in relationships.
-We can customize our services to meet your specific needs.
+The Circle Works specialize in research and evidence-based practices for bringing about reconciliation to conflict and disharmony between individuals and within organizations and communities, utilizing restorative practices.
+We offer training in the peacemaking circle process, theories of nonviolence, and other restorative practices that serve to bring about peace, harmony, and balance in relationships.
+Services can be customized to meet your specific needs.

-We provide social justice-based training, consultation, and coaching.
-We assist individuals, K-12 schools, colleges and universities, community groups, non-profit and governmental agencies, faith-based communities, and others by utilizing restorative and transformative processes for problem-solving, conflict resolution, peace-building, team and community building, strategic planning, leadership development, racial healing, and racial equity analysis.
+Assistance is provided for individuals, K-12 schools, colleges and universities, community groups, non-profit and governmental agencies, faith-based communities, and others by utilizing restorative and transformative processes in problem-solving, conflict resolution, peace-building, team and community building, strategic planning, leadership development, racial healing, and racial equity analysis.
 We are an active partner of The Nonviolence Training Hub, an international consortium of trainers.

-NOTE: Due to Covid-19, we will rely on virtual technology to host sessions for the foreseeable future.
+NOTE: Due to Covid-19, we can use virtual technology to host sessions.
 Meeting virtually may require a different schedule configuration.

 LEVEL I: Basics of Peacemaking Circles Training